-- The first was the sociological interpretation, which states that gods were invented by those in positions of power to maintain order.
+- The sociological interpretation states that gods were invented by those in positions of power to maintain order.

-- The second interpretation of myth was the psychological interpretation.
-It claims that myths helped to maintain social order where people were in fear of punishment from the gods, and gave thanks to the gods for rewards.
+- The psychological interpretation claims that myths helped to maintain social order where people were in fear of punishment from the gods and gave thanks to the gods for rewards.